-My research interests include transnational ethnic links and their effect on democratization, Western military intervention and nation-building, and hybrid warfare.
+My research interests include Chinese/Russian covert online influence, transnational ethnic links and their effect on democratization, and Western military intervention and nation-building.
 My work lies at the cross-section of international relations and comparative politics.

 At Purdue, I have taught undergraduate courses in international relations, international political economy, and nation-building and war.
 I am the recipient of several teaching awards, Purdue's Graduate School Excellence in Teaching (nominee), Outstanding Independent Instructor (Political Science), and Graduate Teaching Award.

-During my time at Purdue, I have also received several fellowships, including Ludwig Kruhe, Ross, and Purdue Research Foundation Research Grant, among others.
+I am the recipient of several prestigious fellowships, including Fulbright, Ludwig Kruhe, Ross, and Purdue Research Foundation Research Grant, among others.

 I hold an M.S., degree in Environmental Engineering from the University of Tennessee at Knoxville and a B.S., in Civil Engineering from Michigan Technological University.